nodekit-io/nodekit-darwin/README.md

 ## Supports

-iOS 8+, 9+
+* iOS 8+, 9+, 10+
-OS X 10.9, 10.10, 10.11
+* macOS 10.9, 10.10, 10.11, 10.12
+* Android 4.4+, 5.0+, 6.0+
-Swift and Objective-C source (we wrote it nearly all in Swift 2.x) Windows 10 Universal Platform (October 2015 update or more recent) Node.js ~0.12.x
+* Windows 10 Universal Platform (October 2015 update or more recent)
+* Node.js ~0.12.x

-## Still In Development
+## Still In development

-Android
-Windows 7, Vista, 8, 8.1 for desktop applications
+* Windows 7, Vista, 8, 8.1 for desktop applications
-Node.js 4.x/5.x updates (we run a very stable 0.12.x for broadest package compatibility, and are currently testing the 4.x LTS version in a development branch).
+* Node.js 4.x/5.x updates (we run a very stable 0.12.x for broadest package compatibility, and are currently testing the 4.x LTS version in a development branch).

 ## License